petergridge/openweathermaphistory/README.md

 ## Calculation

-The adjustment factor is calculated based on the the cummulative rainfall for each day.
-For yesterday the cummulative value is today's (day 0) rainfall + yesterday's (day 1) rainfall.
+The adjustment factor is calculated based on the the cumulative rainfall for each day.
+For yesterday the cumulative value is today's (day 0) rainfall + yesterday's (day 1) rainfall.

 The lowest factor of the up to five days of rainfall is return as the state of the sensor.

-factor = 1 - ((cummulative rainfall - daymin)/(daymax - daymin))
+factor = 1 - ((cumulative rainfall - daymin)/(daymax - daymin))

 If the factor is less than 0 the factor is set to 0.